abarisani/abarisani.github.io/research/tamago/README.md

 ========

-TamaGo is an Open Source operating environment framework which aims to allow deployment of firmware for embedded ARM devices by using 0% C and 100% Go code.
+TamaGo is an Open Source operating environment framework which aims to allow deployment of firmware for embedded devices by using 0% C and 100% Go code.
 The goal is to dramatically reduce the attack surface posed by complex OSes while allowing unencumbered Go applications.

-TamaGo is a compiler modification and driver set for ARM SoCs, which allows bare metal drivers and applications to be executed with pure Go code and minimal deviations from the standard Go runtime.
+TamaGo is a compiler modification and driver set which allows bare metal drivers and applications to be executed with pure Go code and minimal deviations from the standard Go runtime.

 The presentation explores the inspiration, challenges and implementation of TamaGo as well as providing sample applications that benefit from a pure Go